Building Services Permits

 - In cases where a new building or a major addition to an existing building are to be constructed, a complete set of plans suitable for review should include:

-- Two copies of the site plan
+- The site plan

 - Foundation plans